reactiveui/website/input/docs/handbook/data-binding/windows-store.md

 # Windows Store

-For Universal Windows applications, you need to implement `IViewFor<T>` by hand and ensure that ViewModel is a `DependencyProperty`.
-Also, always dispose bindings via [WhenActivated](../../when-activated), or else the bindings leak memory.
+For Universal Windows applications, you need to implement `IViewFor<T>` by hands and ensure that ViewModel is a `DependencyProperty`.
+Also, always dispose bindings via [WhenActivated](../when-activated), or else the bindings leak memory.
 You can easily use the new `x:Bind` syntax with ReactiveUI.
 All you need is doing `{x:Bind ViewModel.TheText, Mode=OneWay}`.
 Remember, that `x:Bind` bindings are `OneTime` by default, not `OneWay`, so in certain scenarios you need to specify the `OneWay` mode explicitly.

 > **Warning** There are known issues with compiling apps that use `Bind` and `BindCommand` methods using .NET Native toolchain.
 You can track those issues and find a temporary solution here — https://github.com/reactiveui/ReactiveUI/issues/1750